kosmos02/kosmos02/README.md

 ___

-🌈&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pronouns are he/ him/ his
+🌈&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Pronouns are he/ him/ his.

-🏂&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I take pride in effective communication
+🏂&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I take pride in effective communication.

 ✈️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Ask me about where to go on your next vacation!

-🎮&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I practice algorithm and data structure problems daily
+🎮&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I practice algorithm and data structure problems daily.

-🏋️‍♀️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open to learning or collabortating on anything VR/AR or pertaining to GIS
+🏋️‍♀️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Open to learning or collabortating on anything VR/AR or pertaining to GIS.

-♈️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have a fun, engaging, inclusive, and lighthearted demeanor with a hint of healthy, competitive spice that adds flare and energy to any team
+♈️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have a fun, engaging, inclusive, and lighthearted demeanor with a hint of healthy, competitive spice that adds flare and energy to any team.

-🌎&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm currently working on a responsive web app using Node,  Express, Postgres, React, and Marterial UI that serves as a dream journal, dictionary, and has analytics
+🌎&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I'm currently working on a responsive web app using Node,  Express, Postgres, React, and Marterial UI that serves as a dream journal, dictionary, and has analytics.

 🧜‍♂️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fun fact: I'm a survivor and 100% healed from severe chemical burns caused by a LIME (yes, the fruit) when I went to Carnival in Rio de Janiero.
 Watch out for lime, as well as carrot, and celery juice mixed with sunlight.